 The dog ate my homework.
 We’ve all heard it before.
 A child doesn’t want to do his homework.
 He wants to play with his friends instead.
 Or maybe he wants to sit in front of the television for hours after school.
-So he comes up with a fool-proof excuse, an excuse that surely no child in the history of mankind has devised before.
-“But Miss, I dutifully sat at my desk (in my very tidy room, I might add) all night, slaving over your ingenious assignment (which was surely designed to enlighten and inspire me not only to be a better student but a better human).
-But, to my grave dismay, as I was making my way out the door this morning, my unruly dog Fido ripped the assignment from my begloved hand and tore it to shreds in front of me as I wept in rage (see my tear stains?).
+So he comes up with a fool-proof excuse, an excuse that surely (he surmises) no child in the history of mankind has devised before.
+“But Miss, I dutifully sat at my desk all night, slaving over your ingenious assignment (which was surely designed to enlighten and inspire me not only to be a better student, nay, a better human).
+But, to my grave dismay, as I was making my way out the door this morning, my unruly dog Fido ripped the assignment from my hand and tore it to shreds in front of me as I wept in rage (see my tear stains?).
 Miss…the dog ate my homework.”

 I’d always thought the excuse of a dog eating one’s homework was laughable (having been an overachieving child myself).
-Imagine, then, my unashamed and slightly misplaced delight when I arrived at the office a few weeks ago to find one of my colleagues—who had been due to fly to South America the day before—inexplicably sitting at his desk.
+Imagine, then, my slightly misplaced delight when I arrived at the office one day to find one of my colleagues—who had been due to fly to South America the day before—inexplicably sitting at his desk.

-“But you’re in Brazil,” I stated quizzically.
-He said very little, just presented me with a Ziploc bag.
+“But you’re meant to be in Brazil,” I stated quizzically.
+He said very little, just presented me with a plastic bag.
 The contents looked like shredded paper at first.
 That is, until I noticed the remnants of a photograph and the distinctive red of a British passport cover.

 “The dog ate my passport,” he said.
 “I couldn’t go to Brazil because the dog ate my passport.”

 I confess that I laughed long and heartily.
-It wasn’t particularly kind of me, but thankfully my colleague saw the humour in the situation too and we all had a good laugh.
+It wasn’t particularly kind of me, but thankfully my colleague saw the humour in the situation too and we had a good laugh together.

 We make small, insignificant decisions every day—decisions we would never imagine could make any difference to our lives.
 But sometimes they do.
-(For instance, leaving your passport on the kitchen table unattended could result in a missed week-long trip to the other side of the world.)
-The fact is, our insignificant, everyday decisions often set the course of our lives more than the major, more dramatic decisions we make.
+(For instance, leaving your passport on the dining table unattended could result in a missed week-long trip to the other side of the world.)
+In fact, our insignificant, everyday decisions often set the course of our lives more than the major, more dramatic decisions we make.

-We know by now that each of us who know Jesus have a responsibility to help make his name known amongst every tribe, nation and language of earth.
+We know that each of us who knows Jesus has a responsibility to help make his name known amongst every tribe, nation and language of earth.
 But boy, do we ever make choices every day that hinder us from actually following through!
 “I’d rather not read my Bible this morning.”
-“I need an extra Starbucks this week.”
+“I need an extra Costa this week.”
 “I don’t feel like praying for Alison’s hurt leg again.”
 “I can’t be bothered to go to my small group.”
 “Just one more chapter before bed.”
-Seemingly insignificant, if choices like these are made enough times, they could hinder us from fulfilling the calling God has placed on our lives.
+If seemingly insignificant choices like these are made enough times, they could - and often do - hinder us from fulfilling the calling God has placed on our lives.

 Howard Culbertson, missionary to Italy and Haiti and professor of missions at Southern Nazarene University in Oklahoma has written a checklist for anyone hoping to avoid missionary service.
 Although it leaves out feeding your passport to your dog, it lists some of the other everyday choices and attitudes that could affect our willingness to say, “Here am I, send me.”
-The list applies primarily to Goers, but those of you who are Senders, Givers and Prayers will certainly find that it applies to you too!
+The list applies primarily to Goers, but those of us who are Senders, Givers and Pray-ers will certainly find that it applies to us too!